damipop7/Dami-Portfolio/README.md

   - Developed automated reporting and measurement tools, enhancing data-driven decision-making capabilities.
   - Implemented advanced data science techniques, leading to a 40% improvement in predictive analytics using Decision Trees, Random Forest, K-means clustering, Neural Networks, etc.
   - Utilized TensorFlow, sci-kit-learn, and other quantitative methods to build and evaluate machine learning models.
 </details>

 # Projects
-#### Grocery Exploratory Analysis and Stock Prediction | Python, Git, Tableau, Kaggle, Google Colab
+#### Grocery Exploratory Analysis and Stock Prediction | Forage | Python, Git, Tableau, Kaggle, Google Colab
 - Completed a job simulation focused on Artificial Intelligence for Cognizant’s Data Science team.
 - Conducted exploratory data analysis for Gala Groceries, one of Cognizant’s technology-led clients.
 - Prepared a Python module containing code to train a model and output performance metrics for the ML engineering team.